China 33: The shih and the ju

 Political

-These 6 talents of the Chinese shih, warrior official had a few components.
-First they had the practical value in leadership that was mentioned.
-Second it separated rulers from barbarians.
-Third it preserved Chinese imperial culture.
-Fourth it created a balanced individual.
+The 6 talents of the Chinese warrior officials/shih had several components.
+First, they had the practical value in leadership, already mentioned.
+Second, they separated rulers from barbarians.
+Third, these ‘virtues’ preserved Chinese imperial culture.
+Fourth, they created a balanced individual.

 Differentiation between ruling class and peasantry